Kenneth M. Trombly, Partner

 - Ranked “AV Preeminent” (the highest rating for legal ability and ethical standards) by Martindale Hubbell

-- Included in the current edition of The Best Lawyers in America (Woodward White Publishing Co., 2006 – Present)
+- Included in Best Lawyers in America (Woodward White Publishing Co., 2006 – Present)

 - Past President, Trial Lawyers Association of Metropolitan Washington, D.C.

 - Past President, American Board of Trial Advocates, D.C.
 Chapter

 PRACTICE FOCUS AND MEMBERSHIPS